foerstj/minibits/README.md

   - The readme may contain one or several pictures (first at the top, additional ones at the bottom).
 - The Bits folder contains the resource files in the structure required for dsres.
 Using the resource for your project should be as simple as copy-pasting into your main Bits folder.
   - There may be a demo map included called minibits-demo-\<sub-name\>.
+- There may be a build folder that provides ready-to-use assets.